How to apply for a Master's Degree Program – Step by Step

-The application for enrollment as well as a list of the required documents will be displayed in your TUMonline account.
-Please note that the signed application for enrollment and all documents required as notarized hardcopies always have to be submitted by post.
+A list of the required documents will be displayed in your TUMonline account.
+Please note that all documents required as notarized hardcopies always have to be submitted by post.

 All documents not originally issued in German or English need to be translated.
 TUM does not assume any liability for unsolicited original certificates.
 Please note that all hardcopies are digitalized and destroyed after the end of the application period.